bumrufus/humhub-modules-phonebook/README.md

 Based on the core module directory

-I've developed it for my personal use, if u want to change the fields displayed in the list u have to change it here: https://github.com/bumrufus/humhub-modules-phonebook/blob/master/views/index/index.php
+I've developed it for my personal use.
+First u have to change the fields displayed in the list -> u have to change it here: https://github.com/bumrufus/humhub-modules-phonebook/blob/master/views/index/index.php

 Sorry if it's not perfectly developed, but this is my first module :-)

 # TODOS:

-- cleanup the mess :-)
+- ~~cleanup the mess :-)~~
 - remove the css ans js from the view files
 - add sort by field option
 - load field titles directly from profile fields